ednapiranha/generalstore/README.md

 Once you've completed your txt files, run [http://localhost:3000/generate](http://localhost:3000/generate) in your browser to regenerate the configuration.

+## Editing custom.css

+If you end up adding custom CSS rules in generalstore/media/css/custom.css, make sure to run the following or else the changes won't show up:

+> node_modules/grunt-cli/bin/grunt

 ## Packaging it up to play!

 Ready to deploy as a finished standalone package?
 Then do: